 How to keep your employees from leaving?

 1. Give more praise and recognition.
 It’s not always about money or tangible extrinsic rewards.
 Why?
 Many people quit because of lack of appreciation.
 Extroverts or introverts, your employees still get a kick out of public or private praise.
-People like to be recognized for their wins.
+Motivate your employees with rewards, as this is one way to recognize them for their wins.

 2. Set clear objectives and goals.
 It’s difficult for employees to give their best if the task’s goal changes more often than they change their socks.
 Communicate your expectations clearly and set precise goals.
 Results are only as strong as the objectives you set.
-Try the management Google and LinkedIn practice—OKR—Objectives and Key Results.
+Try the management methodology Google and LinkedIn use —OKR—Objectives and Key Results.

 3. Be future-driven.
 Analyzing the past is important to projecting the future.
 But focusing solely on employees’ progress isn’t enough in a fast-paced workplace.
 You also need to study the future, as impossible as it might sound.
 Using a management technique like PPP— Progress, Plans, Problems—helps you be aware of your teams’ plans.

 4. Seek input and ideas.
 More often than we think, decisions are made without seeking input.
 This strategy might save you few minutes or hours, but it doesn’t guarantee success.
 Sometimes it’s okay not to be the smartest person in the room.
 Ask input from people around you.
 Your team has brilliant ideas; just learn to ask.

 [Tweet “Too many #leaders make decisions without seeking input.
 Ask #feedback actively & regularly.”]

 5. Give continual feedback.
 As tasks grow more complex and interdependent, people need more feedback.
 Employees need to feel that they are heard by their managers and they need it more often than twice a year.
 There is a correlation between employee engagement and periodic feedback.